We’ve all made mistakes

 Many of the various bar associations and institutions have grappled with these legal ethics concern by crafting ethical cannons or non-binding guidelines.

 The San Diego Car Association released “Attorney Civility and Practice Guidelines”.
-The American Bar Association even has a page on its website listing a myriad of Professionalism Codes designed to elevate the practice.
+Similarly, the American Bar Association even has a page on its website listing a myriad of Professionalism Codes designed to lift the practice.

 In 2014, the California Supreme Court approved language for the oath new attorneys take in California.
 It is found in Rule 9.7 of the California Rules of Court.
 It reads,